benofbrown/darksouls/DSIII_Low_Death.md

 - Run through, killing the Corvians, and grabbing the *Titanite Shard*.
 - Drop down before the last bridge.
 Don't need any of the items there but it's an easier path.
 - Run down to the *Halfway Fortress* bonfire, chat to *Anri* and *Horace*.
-- Carefully kill the mobs with the logs.
-Head round to the right at the bottom of the hill and kill the dog (a *Throwing Knife* is handy), and the mob there and grab the *Titanite Shard*.
-- Backtrack slightly up the hill and drop down to find another *Titanite Shard*.
+- Kill the first two mobs with the tree stumps and drop down to the left to find another *Titanite Shard*.
 Drop down again near here for yet another *Titanite Shard*.
 - Go around the left hand edge of the area, carefully killing the four mobs.
 Drop down for an *Estus Shard*.
 - **[Potential Danger]** Kill the crucified mob and head to the *Crucifixion Woods* bonfire, grabbing the soul item on the way.
 - **[Potential Danger]** Go to the edge of the water, drop down when it's low and run to the other side, grabbing the *Fallen Knight* set.
 Carefully run past the gank squad, down the ladder and light the *Farron Keep* bonfire.